 The proposal passed the Assembly last week and is awaiting action from the State Senate, where it is sponsored by Sen. Brian Foley (D-Blue Point), when it returns to Albany.

 A specialized court won't solve the region's gang problem.
 But it will help.
-And, with violence spiking, Long Island needs all the help it can get.
+And, with violence spiking in so many communities, Long Island needs all the help it can get.